-The carrying amount of investment properties and the key assumptions and estimates used to determine the fair value of the investment properties are disclosed in Note 5 and Note 42(b) respectively.
-If the fair values of investment properties decrease/increase by 1% from the estimates, profit after tax and net assets of the Group will decrease/increase by \$4,935,000.
+The carrying amount of investment properties and the key assumptions and estimates used to determine the fair value of the investment properties are disclosed in Note 5 and Note 40(b) respectively.
+If the fair values of investment properties decrease/increase by 1%, profit after tax and net assets of the Group will decrease/increase by \$5,004,000.